gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 These are yet to be mixed into the above plan:

+- Credentials and caching for script plugin repositories.
 - Build-init plugin custom build types by resolving build type name to plugin implementation using plugin repository
 - Resolve tooling model to provider plugin implementation using plugin repository
 - Plugin (script) declares public API